 - to educate the public about the cultural value of Irish dance.

 This new, not-for-profit, Irish dance company fulfills a demonstrated need for a year round cultural presence for professional Irish dance in the region and beyond.
 This professional performing arts group will give all energetic and experienced performers, regardless of where they trained, the opportunity to showcase their talents to an ever-increasing audience as well as provide the community with greater access to one of the most captivating performing art forms available.

 To fulfill its mission, the dance company board sought the best possible artistic talent.
 In working with the local Irish cultural and dance communities, the board was introduced to Paula Goulding and Shane McAvinchy.
 Paula and Shane are former Riverdance stars and founders of the professional Irish dance training program known as Take the Floor.

 The board of directors of the American Company of Irish Dance share in Shane and Paula’s energy and passion for this inspiring art form.
-Paula and Shane bring a tremendous recruiting platform and professional network to assist the American Company of Irish Dance in filling out their first season’s roster.
+Paula and Shane bring a tremendous recruiting platform and professional network to assist the American Company of Irish Dance in our anticipated growth.

 With touring opportunities and the chance to perform new choreography, the American Company of Irish Dance seeks to further the experiences and careers of local Irish dancers.

 The American Company of Irish Dance is predicated on giving an opportunity to all members of every local, Milwaukee-area Irish dance school to tour and demonstrate the art form that they love and to expand their horizons as artists and individuals.

 These same, rare opportunities will be available to members of the Irish musical performance community as well.
 It is the goal of the American Company of Irish Dance to showcase Milwaukee as a cultural center in the United State for Irish dance, the Irish arts, and the preservation of Irish heritage.